amirmazmi/config/python/basic_python.md

     - e.g. `df_rawdata`, `ls_ticker`, `dict_options`, `arr_randunifom`
 5. You will re-use your code, so always write with this in mind.
 Because learning the easy way is better than pain.

 <br>

 ## 4. Resources

 ### 4.1 Documentation
 This is the most important way to understand how to use any packages and its functions.
 It would be beneficial to understand how to read this.
+Ideally, someone explains to you how to read this.

 <br>

 ### 4.2 Other resources
 https://stackoverflow.com/